Playwright, Composer, & Lyricist

 That journey began when Sondheim was still in his 20’s and contributed the lyrics to two classic collaborations with the playwright Arthur Laurents and the director-choreographer Jerome Robbins, West Side Story (1957; music by Leonard Bernstein) and Gypsy (1959; music by Jule Styne).
 Both shows have been repeatedly revived on Broadway and throughout the world.
 Daring and unorthodox for their time, they now are universally seen as twin pinnacles of the post-war Broadway musical.

 Sondheim’s first produced Broadway show as both composer and lyricist, A Funny Thing Happened on the Way to the Forum (1962), had an even longer Broadway run than its predecessors.
-His next musical, Anyone Can Whistle (1964), an experimental piece that lasted only a week on Broadway, lives on through its inventive songs, many of which have since become staples in the American pop and cabaret repertoire.
+His next musical, Anyone Can Whistle (1964), an experimental piece that lasted only a week on Broadway, lives on through its inventive songs, some of which have since become staples in the American pop and cabaret repertoire.
 He next collaborated with Richard Rodgers on Do I Hear a Waltz?
 (1965).
 In 1966, Sondheim wrote a made-for-TV musical, Evening Primrose, for the ABC network.

 With such collaborators as the director Harold Prince, the director-playwright James Lapine and the playwrights John Weidman, James Goldman, Hugh Wheeler, Burt Shevelove and George Furth, Sondheim would go on to create a remarkable succession of groundbreaking musicals: Company (1970), Follies (1971), A Little Night Music (1973),The Frogs (1974), Pacific Overtures (1976), Sweeney Todd (1979), Merrily We Roll Along (1981), Sunday in the Park with George (1984), Into the Woods (1987), Assassins (1991), and Passion (1994).
 His show, Bounce (2003), was produced in a revised version, titled Road Show, at the New York Shakespeare Festival in late 2008; it won an Obie Award for music and lyrics.
 A revival of A Little Night Music premiered in New York City in December 2009.
 The Broadway revue entitled Sondheim on Sondheim, directed by James Lapine, previewed at Studio 54 in March 2010.